ctnitchie/lwrpc/README.md

 The `expressBinding()` function binds a `ServiceManager` to an Express `Router` for handling RPC requests over `HTTP POST`.

-    expressBinding([serviceManager], router);
+    expressBinding(router, opts);

 If no `serviceManager` is provided, the default will be used.

-Requests sent to the base URL of the router will be interpreted as calls to the default service.
-Otherwise, address specific services by their names as part of the URL path.
+Options:

+- `serviceManager` - The `ServiceManager` instance to use;
+  `ServiceManager.default` by default.
+- `mode` - Either `"urlSuffix"` (the default) or `"methodPrefix"`.
+  - `"urlSuffix"` means that named services are addressed by adding their names to the end of the base URL.
+For instance, POSTs to `/rpc/echo` would go to the `echo` service.
+  - `"methodPrefix"` means that all requests to all services are handled by the base URL, and the service is indicated by a prefix on the `method` property of the request.
+For instance, all requests would go to `/rpc`, with calls to `method: "echo.doEcho"` being routed to the `echo` service.

 This function returns the router.